Diplomatic Security Service: Other investigations

 DSS investigates crimes against State Department personnel and other U.S. government personnel and families assigned under chief-of-mission authority at a U.S. embassy or consulate abroad.

 DSS special agents have investigated thefts, assaults, rapes, and murders, among other charges, around the world.

 Unlike investigations conducted in the United States by other federal agencies, DSS agents have to work jointly with their foreign counterparts in often hostile areas of the world.

 On January 28, 2009, CIA station chief Andrew Warren in Algiers, Algeria, was reportedly under investigation by DSS for having allegedly raped two local women.

 Fugitives

 The Diplomatic Security Service is tasked with tracking and capturing fugitives who have fled U.S. jurisdiction to avoid prosecution.
 DSS locates and helps return approximately 300 fugitives annually, often working with other U.S. law enforcement agencies, most notably the U.S. Marshals Service.

-In 1995 DSS Special Agents Jeff Riner and Bill Miller, the RSOs assigned to the U.S. Embassy in Pakistan, along with Pakistani police and Inter-Services Intelligence (ISI), arrested Ramzi Yousef, who was the mastermind behind the 1993 World Trade Center bombing in New York City.
+In 1995 DSS special agents Jeff Riner and Bill Miller, the RSOs assigned to the U.S. embassy in Pakistan, along with Pakistani police and Inter-Services Intelligence (ISI), arrested Ramzi Yousef, mastermind of the 1993 World Trade Center bombing.
 Despite its press releases, the FBI played no role in his capture.

-In another case, Jared Ravin Yaffe ran a child pornography ring between March and September 2008 by paying babysitters to give him access to children.
-When police took note, Yaffe fled to North Carolina, Germany, Romania or Bulgaria, and finally Brazil.
-He traveled under his real name with his own passport and was chased by U.S. Marshals.

-On February 11, 2009, the United States District Court, Southern District of California issued a federal arrest warrant for Yaffe, and on April 11, Yaffe was profiled on the television show America's Most Wanted.
-Brazilian federal police caught him on May 11, and he was returned to the United States the next day, where he faced 20 counts in San Diego of child sexual assault, kidnapping, production of child pornography, and unlawful flight to avoid prosecution.
-He initially pled not guilty, and his bail was set at $5 million.

-A year after his capture, Yaffe pled guilty to several counts and was sentenced to 45 years to life in prison, while a babysitter who had provided a child to him also pled guilty and was sentenced to 15 years to life in prison.

-On September 19, 2009, special agents from DSS located Derrick Yancey, a former deputy sheriff from DeKalb County, Georgia, in Punta Gorda, Belize.
+On September 19, 2009, DSS special agents located Derrick Yancey, a former deputy sheriff from DeKalb County, Georgia, in Punta Gorda, Belize.
 Yancey was wanted in Georgia for double murder of his wife Linda Yancey and a day laborer.